We haven’t gone to church in a long time.

 If you feel led to pray for me, be careful that you are not cursing me nor my decision in your heart.
 Maybe look at yourself and your church and ask why people like me don’t feel welcome.
 You may not agree but you should not judge what you don’t understand.
 You don’t know my history.
-You don’t know the long and difficult road it took for me to even become a Christian.
+You don’t know the long and difficult road it took for me.
 You do not not know the blood-like drops of sweat as I prayed over this difficult decision.
 Do not take Scripture out of context.
 Do not spew your hate and call it loving admonition.

 If you still feel led to pray, then pray this: